- Printed theses held in the Balfour Library - Zoology

 A copy of all the theses written by University of Cambridge students must be deposited at Cambridge University Library however, please see "Print theses held in Cambridge" below.

 Copies of all postgraduate theses written by students at the University of Cambridge must be deposited in Cambridge University Library.
-Their online Theses catalogue contains records of theses approved from 1970 onwards.
+Catalogue records of theses approved from 1970 onwards can be found on iDiscover.
 For pre-1970 theses there is a card catalogue in the Manuscripts Reading Room.
 See the Manuscripts Department's web page on Theses for further infromation.

 From the start of Michaelmas Term 2009 it is possible to access and deposit theses in electronic form in DSpace@Cambridge.
 There are currently two ways of doing this, either as part of the submission process for a new thesis, or if your thesis has already been examined, you can deposit it retrospectively.